csula/cs590-fall-2015/documents/notes/02_functional-primer.md

 ## Reading Assignment

-* Higginbotham, Daniel.
-Chapter 3 from [Clojure for the Brave and True](http://www.braveclojure.com/).
 * [Chapter 3: Doing Things A Clojure Crash Course](https://www.nostarch.com/download/Clojure%20for%20the%20Brave%20and%20True_sample_ch3.pdf).
 A free pdf version is available from No Starch Press.

 ## Pure functions